Skip to Main Content

 • If the provider has not complied with the request for additional information by the anticipated decision date, the PPG reviews the request with the information available and makes a determination by the 14th calendar day from receipt of the original request.

-• If the requested information is received, a decision must be made within five (5) working days of receipt of complete information.
+• If the requested information is received, a decision must be made within five business days or seven calendar days (whichever results in the earlier due date) of receipt of complete information.

 • Urgent/expedited (pre-service) requests: